 Make specific plans with your instructor about how you will manage your adjustments in their class.
 For example: for test-related adjustments, discuss where you will take the test.
 If using the test center, discuss when to provide the test envelope to the instructor.

 Some students find it helpful to have a script prepared for their first instructor meeting.
 Use the script right as a basic guide or write your own.
 Let us know if you need help preparing a script or speaking with your instructors.

 “Hello Prof. xxxxxxx, my name is xxxxxxxxx and I’m in section 2 of your Calculus A class.
 The Disability Services Office sent you an email which contained my Disability Services Agreement.
-I’d like to talk to you about my adjustments and make some plans for the semester.
+I’d like to talk to you about my accommodations and make some plans for the semester.
 I think I will need (extended test time) in your class.
 How can we make arrangements for that?